1,270 layoffs reported from tech firms in Singapore from July to November

 Job vacancies in the information and communications sector rose from 11,100 in December 2021 to 12,100 in June, more than triple the 3,800 vacancies available in June 2020, he said, in response to a question from Nominated MP Shahira Abdullah on whether demand for tech talent has fallen.
 Other sectors like financial services, including local banks, are hiring for tech roles too, he added.

-In response to questions from Dr Shahira, Ms Joan Pereira (Tanjong Pagar GRC) and Mr Saktiandi Supaat (Bishan-Toa Payoh GRC) about the support provided to affected workers, Dr Tan said half of the tech firms that retrenched workers between July and mid-November have provided career transition services for their affected workers.
+In response to questions from Dr Shahira, Ms Joan Pereira (Tanjong Pagar GRC) and Mr Saktiandi Supaat (Bishan-Toa Payoh GRC) about the support provided to affected workers, Dr Tan said half of the tech firms that retrenched workers between July and mid-November have provided career transition services for them.

 The Taskforce for Responsible Retrenchment and Employment Facilitation, which comprises representatives from Workforce Singapore and the Employment and Employability Institute, is also reaching out to all affected local employees with information kits on job fairs, career advice and coaching services, he added.